 I am currently pursuing my Master's in Computer Science at the University of Virginia, advised by Professor Yen-Ling Kuo.
 I received my Bachelor's degree in Computer Science from Penn State University in 2024.

 My research interests are at the intersection of Embodied AI, Computer Vision, and Language.
 I am particularly focused on developing intelligent robotic agents that can seamlessly interact with and assist humans in complex, photorealistic environments.
-By leveraging foundations in 3D vision, multimodal learning (LLMs/VLMs), and Reinforcement Learning, I aim to build robust decision-support systems for mobile manipulation and assistive robotics.
+By leveraging foundations in 3D vision and Reinforcement Learning within the Habitat Lab framework, I aim to build agents capable of understanding object affordances and interpreting realistic humanoid actions to facilitate more natural human-robot collaboration.

 Previously, I extensively worked on automated medical image analysis and self-supervised learning systems, publishing several papers on uncertainty-aware segmentation and spatially coordinated attention mechanisms.
 I am now translating these insights into the robotics domain to improve agent reliability and human-robot collaboration.